Universal Credit health element in 2025: Eligibility, how much is it?

 Universal Credit is a monthly payment you could get if you’re on a low income, out of work or cannot work.

-Universal Credit is replacing six benefits and tax credits.
+Universal Credit replaced six benefits and tax credits.
 These are Housing Benefit, Income Support, income-based Jobseeker’s Allowance (JSA), income-related Employment and Support Allowance (ESA), Working Tax Credit and Child Tax Credit.

-The Universal Credit health element is a new payment designed to provide additional support for individuals with a health condition or disability.
+The Universal Credit health element is a payment designed to provide extra support for individuals with a health condition or disability.

 This health element of Universal Credit aims to assist those who may have difficulty working due to health conditions.